GriffinSar/Project-Two--Trek-Quiz/README.md

 This is located at the end of the page it gives the user the option to either play the game again or to be directed back to the landing page.

 ![Name Generator](assets/images/readme/Home%20and%20Play%20again.png)

+# Deployment

+Using Github Pages
+The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Main Branch Once the Main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+I then had to wait a few minutes until the site was fully deployed and it was ready.
+The live link can be found here -

+Run Locally
+Navigate to the GitHub Repository:
+Click the Code drop down menu.
+Either Download the ZIP file, unpackage locally and open with IDE (This route ends here) OR Copy Git URL from the HTTPS dialogue box.
+Open your development editor of choice and open a terminal window in a directory of your choice.
+Use the 'git clone' command in terminal followed by the copied git URL.
+A clone of the project will be created locally on your machine.

+# Disclaimer
+This website is for educational purposes only.